tylerthomasallen/docs/src/docs/configuring-links/understand-links.md

 #### Redirections

 - Navigate to different locations based on device information
-- iOS `Universal Links` will prevent this if the app is installed (TODO web-only)

       | Key | Default | Usage
       | --- | :-: | ---